 These species have a tripartite use, can be used ornamentally due to their luxurious plumage, and are good game birds.
 Also, they’re bred for their egg-laying functionality.

-It would also do them good because they are as prolific in egg laying as the Coturnix.
+It would also do them good because they are as prolific in egg-laying as the Coturnix.
 Falling shy by a hundred to lay 200 eggs a year puts them in competition with none other than the Coturnix quail.
 They are the joy of any quail breeder due to their profit diversity.

 4. Eastern Common Quail

-These quail are mostly the face of posters about quails and the subject of praise among quail breeders because of their calmly colored plumage and cute look.
+These quails are mostly the face of posters about quails and the subject of praise among quail breeders because of their calmly colored plumage and cute look.
 In egg-laying, they lay between 100-200 eggs in a year, putting them on the table as prolific egg layers.

 5. King Quail

 These species get the name because of their extravagantly luxurious plumage and the fact that they’re like miniature versions of peacocks.
-They lay about 100-200 eggs a year on the egg laying scale.
-In retrospect, they also have two uses, ornamental and egg laying.
+They lay about 100-200 eggs a year on the egg-laying scale.
+In retrospect, they also have two uses, ornamental and egg-laying.

 6. Gambel’s Quail